 Argentina – Dove Hunt

 It’s Thursday morning and we are in the van again to make the trip to the Pigeon Lodge.
-This one is only 4 hours away.
+This one is only four hours away.

-It is the perfect place to learn to shoot live birds as you can work on one trajectory and really ingrain the picture and the move.
-On the first day you need to be aware that you have 3 more days of shooting and not get too excited and shoot too much.
+It is the perfect place to learn to shoot live birds because you can work on one trajectory and really ingrain the picture and the move.
+On the first day, you need to be aware that you have three more days of shooting and not get too excited and shoot too much.

-And, of course, no one shoots too much the first day—it’s hard to contain yourself as there are so many birds.
+And, of course, no one shoots too much the first day.
+It’s hard to contain yourself being faced with so many birds.